nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### Adding an activity event:

-This function allows you to add activities, such as interview workshops or Co-Curriculum Activities (CCAs), both past and future, so as to keep track of your activity records.
+This function allows you to add activities, such as interview workshops or Co-Curriculum Activities (CCAs).
 This is definitely the best way to keep track of your commitments and will surely make your student life more vibrant and gain the most out of it!

 Format: `act <activity_description> @<venue> / <date> <time>`